bytedream/PyQt5-expansion/README.md

 # PyQt5-expansion
 This is a collection of PyQt5 classes, which I'm using or I have used.

-Because i use KDE Plasma, the look of the objects on your system may be different than my [demonstrations](/assets)
+Because I use KDE Plasma, the look of the objects on your system may be different from the one in my [demonstrations](/assets)

 - [QEmojiPicker](#QEmojiPicker)
 - [QFlowLayout](#QFlowLayout)